This post may contain affiliate links. Please read our disclosure policy.

 Labeled flatlay image of ingredients for sautéed sugar snap peas.
 A central bowl contains fresh sugar snap peas, surrounded by smaller bowls of olive oil (top left), butter (top right), salt (bottom left), black pepper (bottom center), and cayenne pepper (bottom right).
 Each ingredient is clearly labeled with red tags.

-Note: Please see recipe card at the bottom for full measurements.
+Note: Please see recipe card at the bottom for full list of ingredients with measurements.

 How To Make Sautéed Sugar Snap Peas